bquistorff/Stata-modules/README.md

 Stata-modules
 =============

 A collection of small Stata modules utilities dealing with them.
-The modules include forks of existing modules (latabstat-simple, matrixsort, outtable-simple, sutex-env, usepackage_simple), ones pulled from the Stata list, and new ones.
+The modules include forks of existing modules: latabstat-simple, matrixsort, outtable-simple, sutex-env, usepackage_simple, synth (allows returning precise weights and speeds up small runs).
+There are also ones pulled from the Stata list, and new ones.

 Install
 =======